charlesLoder/havarotjs/README.md

 ### Word

 `Text.text` is split at each space and maqqef (U+05BE) both of which are captured.
-Thus, the string passed to instantiate each `Word` is already properly decomposed, sequenced, and qamets qatan patterns converted to the appropriate unicode character (U+05C7).
+Thus, the string passed to instantiate each `Word` is already properly decomposed, sequenced, qamets qatan patterns converted to the appropriate unicode character (U+05C7), and holem-waw sequences corrected.

 #### Word.original